nloyola/platedecoder/README.md

 Use the [Graphical Installer](http://eclim.org/install.html#installer) to install Eclim.

-For tests to run the native library folder has to be added to the JVM parameters as follows:
+For tests to run, the native library folder has to be added to the JVM parameters as follows:

 ```
 <path_to_eclim>/eclim -command project_setting -p platedecoder -s org.eclim.java.junit.jvmargs -v \[\"-Djava.library.path=./lib\"\]